tmanternach/tmanternach.github.io/posts/adguard-wildcard-dns-with-nginx-proxy-manager.md

 There really isn't anything special to do in NPM.
 Just add a Proxy Host and in the domain names field you can enter anything as long as it ends in .home (or whatever you chose for a wildcard). www.home even works!

 Another little feature I discovered while setting this up is that I can add multiple domain names for each proxy host.
 So *adguard.home* and *dns.home* can both get me to the same place.
-This helps when I can't remember the name of a service, or when you can software you can keep using something like *dashboard.home* for your [dashboard of choice](https://github.com/bastienwirtz/homer).
+This helps when I can't remember the name of a service, or when you change software you can keep using something like *dashboard.home* for your [dashboard of choice](https://github.com/bastienwirtz/homer).